curtywang/zmqflp/README.md

 # zmqflp
-Python-based ZeroMQ server/client implementing the Freelance protocol
+Improvements to the Freelance protocol-based zeromq server/client (Python)